 Owner / Director of Arbor Cove Therapy, LLC

 - Adoption and Foster Care

 - Trauma and Stress-Related Difficulties

 - Emotional and Behavioral Disorders of Childhood & Adolescence

 - Mood and Anxiety Disorders

 - Eye-Movement Desensitization and Reprocessing (EMDR)

 - Trust Based Relational Intervention (R) (TBRI)

-While Katie specializes in treating issues and challenges related to adoption, she also enjoys working with clients for other mental health needs, including recovery from trauma, anxiety, and depression, as well as relationship development through parent coaching.
+While Katie specializes in treating issues and challenges related to adoption, she also enjoys working with clients for other mental health needs, including recovery from trauma, anxiety, chronic stress, and depression, as well as relationship development through parent coaching.
 Her post-graduate training has included a wide variety of courses on grief and loss, attachment, complex trauma, sensory processing disorder, mood and anxiety disorders, ADHD, parenting, play therapy, healthy relationships, fetal alcohol spectrum disorders, regulation, somatic psychology, and neuroscience.